Satyamaddipati/satyamaddipati.github.io/index.md

 Custom fine-tuned transformer model for insurance document classification, achieving **94% accuracy** and processing **10M+ documents** in production.

 **The Problem:** Insurance documents (claims, policies, correspondence) needed accurate classification for routing and processing.
-Off-the-shelf models achieved only 78% accuracy due to domain-specific terminology.
+Off-the-shelf models achieved only 78% accuracy due to the domain-specific nature of the terminology.

 **My Approach:**
 - Collected and labeled 50K domain-specific training examples
-- Fine-tuned BERT-base on insurance corpus
+- Fine-tuned BERT on insurance corpus
 - Implemented active learning pipeline for continuous improvement
 - Optimized inference latency to <100ms